threeTimesA/threeTimesA/README.md

-- 👋 Hi, I’m @threeTimesA
+- 👋 Hi, I’m @threeTimesA and this is my profile.
 - 👀 I’m interested in React, NextJS & Express/Koa.
 - 🌱 I’m currently learning Front End Development with React.
 - 📫 Reach me at nowhere for now.